I had the misfortune to not have received unconditional love from my mother as a child.

 I had to realise that control is an illusion, and that giving in to the flow of life is a magickal thing.

 Each one of us has a unique place in the “web”.
-Each one of us is connected through events in our life, and this gives us all unique challenges and opportunitues.
+Each one of us is connected through seemingly random events in our life, and each of us face unique challenges and opportunities based on our unique point of view.

 Connecting with the web of interconnectedness of all things has helped me to give my life purpose.